Feature request #8725

 https://github.com/qgis/QGIS/blob/master/tests/bench/README

-#23 Updated by Alvaro Huarte almost 11 years ago
+#23 Updated by Alvaro Huarte about 11 years ago

 Hi, I made tests with 'qgis_bench' to see the speed.